Wine is only as good as the people with whom it is being shared.

 Learn how to taste wine

 The other thing is WATER!
 Yes, make sure to hydrate and drink some water in between each wine.
 It’ll help you reset your taste buds and clear your palate of any lingering tannins.
 If you don’t have water on the table, make sure to ask for some.
-Also use the water to rinse your glass between each pours, especially going from whites to reds.
+Also, use the water to rinse your glass between each pour, especially going from whites to reds.

 Charcuterie Board With Wine TastingHave something to eat with your tasting.
 Order a board of charcuterie and cheese, with some almonds and various dried fruits.
 Most wineries offer food that will pair well with the wine.
 Just don’t overdo it.
 This isn’t lunch or dinner.